ShehneelKhan/Pizza-Project-API/README.md

 # Pizza-Project-API
-This project is done using a Django Rest API
+This project is being built using a Django Rest API